Wrestling singlet: Other wrestling clothing

-The singlet became common in college wrestling in the late 1960s and early 1970s; in fact, it had been banned by the NCAA for years.
-Shirtless uniforms, including trunks and tights, were common until the NCAA banned shirtless wrestling in the mid-1960s.
+Shirtless

+College wrestlers often wore trunks or tights with bare chests until the mid-1960s, when the NCAA discontinued the option and required shirts.

+Real Pro Wrestling athletes wrestled shirtless in spandex trunks for the league's early 2000s televised matches.
+Wrestler Teague Moore praised the uniform, saying the men preferred trunks to singlets.
+They already stripped to the waist in training, he added, "so it wasn't much of a change."

+In 2013 FILA President Nenad Lalović proposed Greco-Roman Olympians compete bare-chested in long trousers.
+He argued the uniform would attract viewers and improve the sport's image by replacing the "old fashioned" singlet.
+Akil Patterson had reservations about wrestling shirtless, but said he would do so if it would "put more fans in the seats."

+Doublet

 A new style of singlet, known as a double or doublet, that covers more of the upper body has recently emerged in college wrestling.
 Made of the same spandex material, it is sleeve-like rather than the traditional thin-strap, open-chested singlet more commonly worn.
 This type of singlet is usually worn with accompanying tight-fitting shorts, and it is used as an alternative to the singlet for those who are uncomfortable with wearing singlets for modesty or aesthetic reasons.
 It is currently only allowed on the college level, although there is report that some high school wrestlers use the style in practice sessions.

 Only with special permission are wrestlers allowed to wear T-shirts under their singlets, most commonly for sanitary reasons involving excessive acne on the chest or back.